 However much we may love our dogs, from time to time problems can arise.
 This may be due to a wide variety of reasons ranging from health issues to traumatic past experiences.
 Some dogs may develop issues related to “aggression”, socialisation or separation, or may be struggling in their environment with fear, insecurity, stress or hyperactivity.
 Whatever the case, we offer practical guidance and support for the specific needs of each individual, dog and owner alike.

 Join us on the IPACS (International Programme for Applied Canine Studies).
 Applications now being accepted.
-Applications to be received by 28th February 2014.
+Closing Date fast approching - 16th April 2014.

 For an IPACS prospectus (2014) follow this link : IPACS prospectus 2014